tk4d/my-portfolio/README.md

-# my-portfolio
+# My Portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It is using AWS and ReactJS.